pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix-1-DOAJ.md

 This section will help you to complete [the DOAJ application](https://doaj.org/application/new) for your OJS-hosted journal.
 The numbers of these items match the numbered questions on the DOAJ application.

+All of the questions must be answered in order for the application to be complete; However, some of the questions only provide supplemental information to DOAJ and are not required for acceptance to DOAJ.
+The questions that are required for acceptance to DOAJ are marked with the letter **D**.
+Some additional questions are required for being awarded the DOAJ Seal.
+These are marked with the letter **S**.

 This list of items was adapted from the Library Publishing Coalition's [How-To Guide for Library Publishers: Directory of Open Access Journals Application](https://docs.google.com/document/d/1x1_JRbqX36wqSw7FlMiAqmAhrOzRW-q__XiEa4tvVdY).

 Next to each item is information about how to enter this information in OJS and, where applicable, where to link to it on your OJS site.

+If you are looking for further explanation on what the questions mean, please refer to [the LPC Guide](https://docs.google.com/document/d/1x1_JRbqX36wqSw7FlMiAqmAhrOzRW-q__XiEa4tvVdY/) or [DOAJ’s Information for Publishers page](https://doaj.org/publishers).

 ### Basic Journal Information